kubecube-io/kubecube-chart/README.md

 ## Install member cluster

 Switch to the `root` directory of the repo.
-Than create `member-value.yaml` and set values as you wish.
+Then create `member-value.yaml` and set values as you wish.

 ```yaml
 # member-value.yaml